Holy Trinity

 Maths

 We will continue the year with revising the key rules of number addition, subtraction, multiplication and division.
 Alongside this we will revisit fractions, solving problems and exploring equivalent fractions.
-In our fluency sessions we will be focusing on the times tables we have not yet learnt - 7 and 9 times table.
+In our fluency sessions we will be focusing on the times tables all the times tables we should know.

 Geography